Demand drivers for genetic improvement

 The global population is expanding and urbanising, and seeking a more varied and nutritious diet.
 This is driving increases in consumption of pork, milk and beef, which are forecast to grow by 1–2% p.a. in the next decade.

-Competition for resources, such as land and water, and the need to reduce greenhouse gas emissions, puts pressure on farmers to become more efficient through the use of technology and genetically superior animals, which are proven to be more sustainable.
+Competition for resources, such as land and water, and the need to reduce greenhouse gas emissions to tackle climate change, puts pressure on farmers to become more efficient through the use of technology and genetically superior animals, which are demonstrated to be more sustainable.

 CONSUMERS ARE DEMANDING BETTER PRODUCTS

-Consumers are increasingly demanding healthier and more sustainable products, which are raised with a focus on animal welfare, traceable and produced with fewer drugs.
+Consumers are increasingly demanding healthier and more sustainable products, which are produced with a focus on animal welfare, traceability and reduced drug use.
 This increases farmers’ demand for genetically superior breeding animals, which are naturally more resilient and sustainable.

 Progressive farmers, who are more open to new technologies and measure performance in more detail, are consolidating the sector.
 They understand the economic and sustainability benefits of genetically superior animals and optimised breeding strategies, such as combining the use of sexed dairy and beef semen on dairy herds to maximise profit.